leandrocfe/filament-articles/form-builder/common-errors-to-avoid.md

-# FormBuilder: Common Errors to Avoid
+# Form Builder: Common Errors to Avoid

 ## Introduction
 As a member of the Filament community, I frequently respond to questions and issues raised in [Filament Discord](https://filamentphp.com/discord) and [Filament GitHub discussions](https://github.com/filamentphp/filament/discussions).